-8 reasons the horseworld wouldn’t be the same without The Queen - Horse & Hound
+Happy Birthday to The Queen!
+8 reasons the horseworld is indebted to Her Majesty - Horse & Hound

 4. No nonsense (whatsoever)

 Her Majesty seems to characterise those qualities found in the best of Pony Club DCs or the most long-serving of show stewards: straight talking, no nonsense, down to earth.
-Showing producer Katie Jerram’s mother Jill, who accompanies The Queen by car when Katie is on horseback, remembers: “The first time I couldn’t open the passenger door to get out.
+Showing producer Katie Jerram-Hunnable’s mother Jill, who accompanies The Queen by car when Katie is on horseback, remembers: “The first time I couldn’t open the passenger door to get out.
 We were alone in the car so I thought it might be security.
 I said, ‘I’m sorry Mam, but I can’t open the door’.
 She replied, ‘Oh for goodness sake, pull a bit harder.’”

 5. Her offspring

-To be the matriarch of a family that can claim a European Champion as a daughter (the Princess Royal) and a European and World Champion as a granddaughter (Zara Tindall née Phillips) as their own is quite some feat.
+To be the matriarch of a family that can claim a European Champion as a daughter (the Princess Royal) and a European and World Champion as a granddaughter (Zara Tindall) as their own is quite some feat.
 Plus, as president of World Horse Welfare, the Princess Royal has become a linchpin for championing equine welfare issues.

 6. Putting natives in the nationals